Loan programs available

 *Includes Loans borrowed as an Undergraduate

-In addition to the limits printed above, graduate students and independent undergraduate students may borrow additional Federal Direct Unsubsidized Loans.
+In addition to the limits printed above, independent undergraduate students may borrow additional Federal Direct Unsubsidized Loans.
 The borrowing limit is $4,000 per year for freshmen and sophomores; $5,000 per year for juniors and seniors.
-Undergraduate students have a total limit of $31,000.
+Undergraduate, dependent students students have a total limit of $31,000.

-Loan origination and guarantee fees of up to 1.0% are deducted from the loan amount before funds are issued to Walla Walla University.
+Loan origination fees are deducted from the loan amount before funds are issued to Walla Walla University.

 Students sign a Master Promissory note when they first borrow under this program.
 No further promissory note is required for any additional loans taken out during the next 10 years.